 South Bend River Lights

 NOTE: Due to construction in Seitz Park, the Light Forest has been temporarily removed.
 They will return when upgrades to Seitz Park are complete.
-In the meantime the lights are best viewed from the Colfax Bridge, Pier Park, Island Park and the Jefferson Bridge.
+In the meantime the lights are best viewed from the Colfax Bridge, Pier Park, Island Park, Jefferson Bridge and Cascade Restaurant.

 Unveiled in 2015 as part of South Bend’s 150th birthday celebrations, the South Bend River Lights are now a fixture of the downtown landscape.
 Vibrant color washes over the St. Joseph River, highlighting the “Keepers of the Fire” statue and the water as it rushes downriver.